-Hot air balloon rides have been at the very core of the luxurious travel sphere for decades and, in that time, it has firmly placed itself among our collective bucket lists.
-Yet as enticing as they may be, hot air balloon rides are also renowned for being quite pricey and many travelers simply discount them for being ‘just not worth it’.
+Hot air balloon rides are at the core of luxury travel and have earned their firm place on our collective bucket lists.
+As cool as they can be, hot air balloon rides are also known for being pricey and many travelers simply discount them for being ‘just not worth it’.
 Although we agree that throwing money at a travel experience is no guarantee of exceptional rewards, there are a few special places where hot air balloon rides are worth every penny; where the stunning experience makes you forget the price.
 And isn’t that the most glorious travel experience of all?

 Cloaked by the early morning darkness, you are ushered through a gorgeous lodge in the heart of the Serengeti Game Reserve, one of Africa’s most astonishing wildlife refuges.
 The excitement builds as you’re offered a hot cup of tea.
 It’s surprisingly chilly here, before the sun rises.
 Uncannily quiet too.
 The wild animals of the Serengeti are making their slow way back to the den after a night of chasing prey.